JosephSilber/page-cache/readme.md

 > **Note:** If you've added the middleware to the global `web` group, then all successful GET requests will automatically be cached.
 No need to put the middleware again directly on the route.
 >
-> If you instead registered it as a route middleware, you should use the middleware on whichever routes you want to be cached.
+> If you instead registered it in `middlewareAliases`, you should use the middleware on whichever routes you want to be cached.

 To cache the response of a given request, use the `page-cache` middleware: